althonos/InstaLooter/docs/source/usage.rst

 --------

 The default filename of the pictures and videos on Instagram doesn't show anything about the file you just downloaded.
-But using the ``-t`` argument allows you to give instaLooter a filename template, using the following format with brackets-enclosed (``{}``) variable names among:
+But using the ``-T`` argument allows you to give instaLooter a filename template, using the following format with brackets-enclosed (``{}``) variable names among: